soundchaser128/stashapp-tag-importer/README.md

   * Go to Settings > Tasks > Backup, then perform both Backup and Download Backup actions.
   * Make sure you are familiar with the [restore process](https://docs.stashapp.cc/beginner-guides/backup-and-restore-database/).
   * I would recommend testing out a restore before using this script.
-* This was developed and tested against Stash v0.20.2 and v0.21.0.
+* This was developed and tested against Stash v0.24.3.
   * If you are on something older, please update.
   * If you are on something newer, I cannot stress enough, **please perform a backup** before using this script.